From scheduling and prerequisites to dropping a class to getting waivers, all the most common questions we receive are answered here.

 Credit Recovery Courses

-Courses are available through IVS for students in grades 9-12 that have previously failed a course.
+- Courses are available through Apex for students in grades 9-12 that have previously failed a course.

 The FULL payment is due to the high school office prior to beginning the class.